UltipaDocs

 Overview

-The REMOVE statement allows you to remove properties and labels on nodes and edges.
+The REMOVE statement allows you to remove properties and labels from nodes and edges.
 These nodes or edges must first be retrieved using the MATCH statement.

 Example Graph